Eng-Raphael/Fixed-Solutions-Task/README.md

 # Space Web App
 >Name: Raphael Alfy Asaad <br> Email:raphael277.eng.alfy@gmail.com <br> phone:01032486682 <br>
->First of all i want to aplologize for the uncomplete submition
+>First of all i want to aplologize for the uncomplete submition (frontEnd)
 >because i had a problem within the iti which was that i had interviews todays which took me about 6+ hours travelling from alexandria and comming back to alexandria besides the interview time and i had to do the interview today , no way  or even no any execuse
 >But what i garantee is that what i submitted , represents me , my mindset and my experience and the ability to write clean code
 >and i will be waiting for your feedback and i will be ready to do any changes or any updates you want